-by Guest on Jul 29, 2010
+by Guest Post on Jul 29, 2010

-With one of the most critical parts of non slip flooring being the adhesive, it is odd that a non slip flooring company will rarely get asked about what adhesives are utilised on their anti slip flooring but to them, it is something that occupies a great deal of effort.
-A non slip or safety flooring range has widely disparate uses; everyday the director and his colleagues in sales discover a new application for a product that they have been selling for over 18 years!
+With one of the most critical parts of non-slip flooring being adhesive, it is odd that a non-slip flooring company will rarely get asked about what adhesives are utilized on their anti-slip flooring but to them, it is something that occupies a great deal of effort.
+A non-slip or safety flooring range has widely disparate uses; every day the director and his colleagues in sales discover a new application for a product that they have been selling for over 18 years!